Code-Institute-Submissions/Trick-C-Music-WebPage-Project/readme.md

 ## Process of creating a page

 + First drafts were created on a design platform InVision
-+ Basic layout of pages was designed in Photoshop
++ Basic layout (draft) of pages was designed in Photoshop
 + Code was written on a platform for developers Codeanywhere

 + Code was tested numerous times throughout the process to ensure proper functioning and keep it as clean as possible
++ I regularly checked the layout of pages for different devices in Chrome and also on my phone and laptop with smaller screeen
++ Final check for different OS and browsers was made with http://browsershots.org/

 ## Technologies used